Already have a degree?

 In the Spring-Summer semester, students fan out across the country for their internships, returning in September to begin the MJ program.

-To be eligible, a student must have an undergraduate degree with an academic average of at least 70%.
+To be eligible, a student must have an undergraduate degree in any discipline.

 The annual application deadline for Bridging students is Feb.
 15.